Ankeng light rail: Stations

+Network map

 Fares

 Fares start at NT$20, and are modeled on the Danhai Light Rail's fares.
 Fees are charged according to the distance of the route.
 NT$20 for less than 5 kilometers, NT$25 for 5 to 8 kilometers, and NT$25 for one trip at most.
 The Frequent Passenger Program is also applicable, and you can enjoy a NT$50 discount for every NT$200 spent onboarding.